cameraui/sdk/go/docs/api/sensor.md

 	func (s *FaceSensor) UpdateValue(property string, value any) error

-UpdateValue is a no\-op for read\-only face sensors.
-State is reported via ReportDetections.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="FormSubmitResponse"></a>

 ## type GarageControl

 GarageControl is a garage door control sensor.
-Override SetTargetState \(by embedding GarageControl in your own type and shadowing the method\) to drive hardware and call the embedded GarageControl's SetTargetState once the hardware confirms — the base implementation updates both targetState and currentState.
+Override SetTargetState \(by embedding GarageControl in your own type and shadowing the method\) to drive hardware and call the embedded GarageControl's SetTargetState once the hardware confirms: the base implementation updates both targetState and currentState.

 For long\-running transitions \(Opening/Closing intermediate states\) override SetTargetState and write currentState separately as the door moves.